courseworks/AP1400-2-HW2/README.md

 Returns the amount of money the client has.

 - **:UPDATE:: sign**
-Returns the amount of money the client has.
+signs the input with the private key and returns the signature.

 - **transfer_money**
 Creates a transaction in the server according to its inputs.
 To create a transaction use the specified string format described in above sections and sign the final transaction string with your private key. use both your signature and your transaction signature to create a pending transaction in the Server.